SJSABox/Punjabi-Translations-Racism-And-White-Supremacy-Terms/README.md

 We may occasionally add words, update translations, and make other updates to this page to maintain this reference.

 ## Credit & Use
-These translations are the contribution of [Amritpan Kaur](https://www.instagram.com/amritpan/).
+These translations are the contribution of [Amritpan Kaur](https://www.instagram.com/amritpan/) with support from [RehmaCo](http://instagram.com/rehmaco/) and [Dr. Gyanam Mahajan, Department of Asian Languages & Cultures, UCLA](https://www.alc.ucla.edu/person/gyanam-mahajan/).
 The original graphic is the product of several iterations cited below.
 The translations, work, and images here can be shared freely, with a link back to this page and credit as following:

 Safehouse Progressive Alliance for Nonviolence (2005).
 Adapted: Ellen Tuzzolo (2016); Mary Julia Cooksey Cordero (2019); The Conscious Kid (2020); Amritpan Kaur, [https://sjsabox.github.io/](https://sjsabox.github.io/) (2020)